yongjian66/DKO_keystone_genes/README.md

 | gene 4 | 0.3      | 0.3         | 0.35        | 0        | ...       | 0        |
 | gene 5 | 0.3      | 0.3         | 0.2        | 0        | ...        | 0.2        |

-- **Ztest.csv**: Ztest file is a binarized version of Ptest (same shape, no header).
+- **Ztest.csv**: Ztest file is a binarized version of Ptest (same shape).
 For each entry, Ztest = 1 if the corresponding gene is expressed/present in Ptest (i.e., expression > 0), and Ztest = 0 otherwise.

 |           | perturb cell 1 | perturb cell 2 | perturb cell 3 | perturb cell 4 | ... | perturb cell C |
 |-----------|----------|----------|----------|----------|----------|----------|